deepset-ai/haystack-search-pipeline-streamlit/README.md

 1. Install requirements: `pip install -r requirements.txt`
 2. Run the streamlit app: `streamlit run app.py`

-This will start up the app on `localhost:8501` where you will dind a simple search bar.
+This will start up the app on `localhost:8501` where you will find a simple search bar.
 Before you start editing, you'll notice that the app will only show you instructions on what to edit:

 <img width="768" alt="image" src="https://github.com/deepset-ai/haystack-search-pipeline-streamlit/assets/15802862/5c2d7fc2-8fa6-4d67-b478-e5b314dcebc4">

 ## How to use this template
-1. Create a new repository from this teamplate or simply open it in a codespace to start playing around 💙
+1. Create a new repository from this template or simply open it in a codespace to start playing around 💙
-2. Make sure you're `requirements.txt` file includes the Haystack and Streamlit versions you would like to use.
+2. Make sure your `requirements.txt` file includes the Haystack and Streamlit versions you would like to use.
 3. Complete the code to include your Haystack search pipeline and return the results.
 4. Make any UI edits you'd like to and [share with the Haystack community](https://haystack.deepeset.ai/community) 🥳